ISAAC ALBÉNIZ (1860-1909)

 GÉZA ANDA (1921-1976)

-This notable Hungarian virtuoso, a pupil of Dohnányi, made numerous LP discs for English Columbia (now on Testament CDs) and for DG.
+This notable Hungarian virtuoso, a pupil of Dohnányi, made numerous LP discs for English Columbia (now on Testament CDs) in the 1950s, and later for DG.
 His earliest recordings, however, were a series of Polydor 78s issued during World War II.
-Some but not all of them (with music of Franck, Schumann, Chopin, and Paganini-Liszt-Busoni), are available in a 5-CD compilation of Anda performances on DG (4775289).
+Some but not all of them (with music of Franck, Schumann, Chopin, and Paganini-Liszt-Busoni), are included in a 5-CD compilation of Anda performances on DG (477 5289).
+A 2021 release from DG (486 0502, 17 CDs) contains all of Anda's earliest discs along with his extensive LP series for DG.
+Additionally, various live and broadcast performances by Anda (some with repertoire he did not otherwise record) can be found on CDs from Audite, Orfeo, Hänssler, ICA, and BBC Legends.

 CONRAD ANSORGE (1862-1930)